roytang/blog/content/post/2008/11/drafting-with-roy-1-triple-shards.md

 Round three game two, I manage to go obelisk into five drop into quietus spike again, quickly taking him from 20 to 8 in one swing.
 I win the game and we go to the rubber match.

-I shuffle up and the TO hands us the pack that we're playing for. &#8220;We should open it, so that if it's a crap rare we don't have to play the third game&#8221;, I joke around as I search for any useful sideboard cards.
+I shuffle up and the TO hands us the pack that we're playing for.
+"We should open it, so that if it's a crap rare we don't have to play the third game&#8221;, I joke around as I search for any useful sideboard cards.

 Round three game three he doesn't draw any creatures and I have a steady stream, so I keep the prize pack.